 And finally, we say… enjoy creation!
 We’ve made a list of ways to enjoy nature here.

-Share your green lent journey by tagging us on social media!
-Or add other actions that have helped you to better care for God’s creation in the comments below.
+Share your green lent journey by tagging us on social media.

-Sign up to our free Wild Christian monthly email for practical ways to enjoy, nurture and defend nature here.
+Sign up to our free Wild Christian regular email for practical ways to enjoy, nurture and defend nature here.

 Explore our Eco Church resources here.